EFFECTIVE DATE: May 22, 2018.

 3.1 Use and Sharing of Information

 Generally, your personal information will not be shared with third parties not affiliated with Raytheon.
 From time to time we may transfer, disclose or share your personal information with third parties that Raytheon has engaged specifically to handle and deliver certain online activities, including, but not limited to, conducting contests and sweepstakes.
-Such parties will receive your personal information needed to perform these functions, but we typically do not allow them to use it for other purposes without your consent.
+Such parties will receive your personal information needed to perform these functions, but we do not allow them to use it for other purposes without your consent.
 When you provide your personal information to Raytheon in response to a contest, sweepstake, or other project consistent with our Terms and Conditions, you consent that we may publicly disclose and use your personal information.
 For more information about your rights and choice, see Section 5.
 Your Privacy Choices/Updates to Your Information.

 Anonymous data collected using cookies, tracers, and web beacons may be analyzed in the aggregate to determine collective user characteristics, to understand user traffic patterns, sales information and user behavior on the Site.
 Such information also may be shared in the aggregate with third parties for advertising purposes, to enhance our Site, to enhance our products and services, and to analyze how and where best to use our resources.